alextdel/mdl_bu_script/readme.md

 This is the template configuration file.
 Copy this file to `mdl_bu.conf` and update it with instance-specific values.

 ### `mdl_bu.conf`
 This file contains instance-specific configuration values.
 It is created by copying `mdl_bu.conf.template` and updating the paths and other settings.
+This file is not part of the git repo.

 ## Main Script File: `mdl_bu.sh`
 The main script reads configuration variables from `mdl_bu.conf` and performs the backup operations.